ONE LIBERTY PROPERTIES, INC.

 I received a telephone call asking for information about the Company.
 May I disclose the requested information?

 In general, you may respond to routine requests from our vendors, partners and tenants for information about us that is already publicly available (e.g., our address, the names of our officers, other information that is available on our website), amounts owed to/by such vendor or tenant or that is otherwise customarily shared on a regular day-to-day-basis.
-You may not, however, disclose material non-public information about us - such information is referred to as “inside information”.
-Disclosing inside information may, under certain circumstances, violate federal criminal laws and may subject you and us to criminal penalties.
+You may not, however, disclose material non-public information about us.
+Disclosing material non-public information (as described below) may, under certain circumstances, violate federal criminal laws and may subject you and us to criminal penalties.

 Senior management and/or our legal department have designated the individuals authorized to respond to non-routine requests for information or requests for information from journalists or securities markets professionals.
 If you receive a request for non-routine information, or from a journalist or securities market professional, or if you are unsure as to whether you should respond to a request, contact our legal department immediately.